dmsifu/tech-dealer/README.md

 - NodeJS for the back-end
 - Framer Motion for animations
 - Sass for styling
-- Cheerio for parsing the html
+- Cheerio for parsing raw html after scraping

 # Things I learned
 - Web scraping using Cheerio